-The scientific name for the Black Bamboo is Phyllostachys, and it belongs to the category of Asian bamboos.
+The scientific name for Black Bamboo is Phyllostachys, and it belongs to the category of Asian bamboo.
 It is native to Central and Southern China and could also be broadly found in the Himalayan regions as well as the northern Indo-China regions.

 Some species of the Black Bamboo have also adapted and flourished in other countries such as America, Australia, and Southern Europe.

 The stem or “culm” of the black bamboo develops a noticeable groove known as the “sulcus” that runs along the entire length of each segment or inter-node of the plant.

 The Black Bamboo could be identified by this unique groove or sulcus that also helps the plant to grow and spread through underground rhizomes vigorously.

 This species of Phyllostachys can grow up to 100 feet in height if provided with favorable conditions.
 The even larger species of the plant is known as timber bamboo as they are often used for construction and to make furniture.